blackbaud/skyux/CONTRIBUTING.md

 ### Request a preliminary review

-Create a pull request with the initial implementation, functionality, and styling, and mention the `@blackbaud/skyux-maintainers` to request a review.
+Create a pull request with the initial implementation, functionality, and styling for an initial review.
 Make changes and request additional reviews as necessary.
 For [large changes that effect more than 50 files](https://developer.blackbaud.com/skyux/contribute/contribution-process/guidelines#pull-requests), submit changes in multiple small pull requests instead of one large pull request.

 Wait until after the initial review to add tests and documentation because implementation details may change.